schmunk42/yii2-giiant/docs/20-batches.md

 ### Extended batch-command example

-You can also configure the batch via command line options, this example is using the default configuration from `giiant-batch`
+You can also override the batch defaults via command line options, this example is using the default configuration from `giiant-batch`

 ```
 ./yii giiant-batch \